Travel Alerts for Monterey County

 Weather Advisories & Road Conditions

 If you’re in an area impacted by a storm, please stay aware of your surroundings, listen for official safety warnings and be prepared to act as directed.
-Find road closure updates on the Monterey County Emergency Information App and follow Caltrans District 5.
+Find road closure updates on the Monterey County Emergency Information App.

-If you're visiting Monterey County and your plans are impacted by weather, use the See Monterey app to find alternative hotels, restaurants and activities or read our Things To Do on a Rainy Day blog post.
+If you're visiting Monterey County and your plans are impacted by weather, use the See Monterey app to find alternative hotels, restaurants and activities.

 Park Closures